-- There is a variant of this in Arrested Development (subverted maybe?).
-GOB is dense enough that he think he can avoid using an "S" by switching to a different plural noun.
-GOB has just chipped a tooth and is now whistling his S's:
+- There is a variant of this in Arrested Development.
+GOB has just chipped a tooth, causing him to whistle his S's, and is dense enough that he think he can avoid using an "S" by switching to a different plural noun.

 - In the Honey, I Shrunk the Kids episode "From Honey, with Love", the family briefly gets into an argument over the correct plural of "moose".
 Nick produces the correct answer: "The plural of 'moose' is 'moose'.
 Like 'sheep', or 'deer'."

-- Used in the Novelty Song "I Want a Hippopotomus for Christmas."
+- Used in the novelty song "I Want a Hippopotamus for Christmas."